 What is the FAFSA?

-The Free Application for Federal Student Aid (FAFSA) is the Department of Education’s application for determining a student’s eligibility for federal student aid.
+The Free Application for Federal Student Aid (FAFSA) is the application the Department of Education uses to determine if you are eligible to receive federal student aid.

 Where can I find the FAFSA?

-Do I need my parents’ tax information to complete the FAFSA if I live on my own?
+Do I need my parents’ tax information to complete the FAFSA?

-If you are applying to graduate school, you do not need your parents’ financial information to complete the FAFSA.
+If you are applying for graduate school, you are considered an independent student, and do not need to include your parents’ information to complete the FAFSA.